The general linear hypothesis testing problem for multivariate functional data with applications: Concluding Remarks

 \section{Concluding Remarks}

 In this paper, we propose and study a new global test for the general linear hypothesis testing problem for multivariate functional data.
-By adopting an adjustment coefficient, it controls the nominal size very well regardless of whether the functional data are nearly uncorrelated, moderately correlated, or highly correlated, and does not require a relative large sample size.
+By adopting an adjustment coefficient, our test controls the nominal size generally well and does not require a relative large sample size compared to \cite{zhu2023ksampFMD}'s tests.
 The null limiting distribution of the proposed test is approximated using the three-cumulant matched chi-squared-approximation.
-Some simulation studies demonstrate that the proposed test generally outperforms the existing tests for multivariate functional data in terms of size control, and performs well not only for dense functional data but also for sparse ones.
+Some simulation studies demonstrate that the proposed test generally performs better or no worse than the existing tests for multivariate functional data in terms of size control, and performs well not only for dense functional data but also for sparse ones.
+Note that in hypothesis testing, maintaining accurate size control is the primary requirement before seeking better power performance (\citealt{li2023finite}).
+Hence, the proposed test made an attempt in this direction.
+Unfortunately, Tables~\ref{size1.tab} and~\ref{size2.tab} also indicate that the proposed global test is still somewhat oversized when the sample sizes are too small and the functional data are highly correlated.
+Methods for further improving the size control of the proposed test are interesting and warranted.
+In addition, Table~\ref{size2.tab} demonstrates that the proposed test is less powerful than $T_{\QCZ}^{\max}$ when the functional data are highly or moderately correlated.
+Expending the current approach for power improvement provides another interesting direction for future work.

+\mrk{In our analysis, Type I error is controlled for each contrast separately, but not across all hypotheses simultaneously.
+As one of the anonymous reviewers correctly pointed out, performing multiple tests increases the likelihood of falsely rejecting at least one null hypothesis.
+While our current approach does not apply formal multiple testing corrections, methods such as the Bonferroni correction, as used by \cite{munko2024multiple} for \cite{zhu2023ksampFMD}'s test, could be considered to control the family-wise error rate (FWER).
+However, based on their simulation studies, simpler corrections may not always be the most effective choice.
+Future work could explore incorporating more sophisticated corrections into our framework to ensure robust inference across multiple hypotheses.}

+\bmhead{Supplementary information} The R code used in this study is provided in the Supplementary Material.

+\bmhead{Acknowledgements} This research was supported by the National Institute of Education (NIE), Singapore, under its start-up grant (NIE-SUG 6-22 ZTM).
+The computational work for this article was partially performed on resources of the National Supercomputing Centre, Singapore (\url{https://www.nscc.sg}) with project IDs 12002633 and 12003037.
+The author thanks two anonymous reviewers for their constructive comments and suggestions, which helped improve the article substantially, and Dr. Zhiping Qiu for providing the code from \cite{Qiu2021}.